soph-g/CV/README.md

 I have led several technology projects, and am highly experienced in prioritising work, identifying the best approach to reach minimum viable product and iterative delivery.

-During the development of the multiplayer game Quizzbuzz for our final project at Makers Academy the team frequently commented on how my guidance kept them focussed on MVP.
+During the development of the multiplayer game Quizzbuzz for our final project at Makers Academy the team frequently commented on how my guidance kept them focused on MVP.
 This focus meant we delivered MVP in just two days of development, and achieved version 4 two days later which included all features we had planned for our final presentation.

 #### Additional Skills